mlabuda2/nf-tower-docs/docs/datasets/overview.md

 **Datasets** in Nextflow Tower are dataset files in CSV (comma-separated values) and TSV (tab-separated values) format, stored in a workspace, to be used as inputs to pipelines.

 For your pipeline to use your dataset as input during runtime, information about the dataset and file format must be included in the relevant parameters of your [pipeline-schema](../pipeline-schema/overview.md).

-We recommend using the nf-core tools [schema build](https://nf-co.re/tools/#pipeline-schema) feature to simplify the schema creation process. `schema build` commands include the option to validate and lint your schema file according to best practice guidelines from the nf-core community.
+We highly recommend using the nf-core tools [schema build](https://nf-co.re/tools/#pipeline-schema) feature to simplify the schema creation process. `schema build` commands include the option to validate and lint your schema file according to best practice guidelines from the nf-core community.

 ![](_images/datasets_listing.png)